We often get asked how to go faster on your mountain bike, check out our top 10 tips tips to get you smokin’ down the trail.

-If the bicycle were removed from you while riding, you should fall flat on your feet (not your rear or face).
+If the bicycle were removed from you while riding, you should fall flat on your feet (not your bum or face).
 Too far forward and you’ll be inclined to launch over the handle bars.
 Too far back and your front brake won’t be as effective as it should be.

 Arms and legs should be slightly bent and never fully extended.
 If you can’t wiggle your fingers, you’re holding on too tight – relax.
-I recommend one finger braking – with today’s hydraulic disc brakes that’s really all you need.
+One finger on the brakes – with today’s hydraulic disc brakes that’s really all you need.
 This allows you to keep a good handle on the grips.

 Fighting your bike will make riding long, tiring and usually more bumpy that it needs to be.
 Let your bike flow, down the trail, into and around turns.

 If you come to a technical section, having some speed helps tremendously.
 If you are picking your way over and around every rock you are going to loose you momentum which will require more power to get your speed back up when the trail improves.

 Don’t waste a bunch of time and momentum trying to pick that perfect line every time.
 Focus on flow and keeping the bike moving.

-6. Lower your tire pressure.
-Keep your tire pressure around 24 to 25lbs (rear), 27lbs (front) on your 29er.
-If you are riding a 26er, I would suggest 25 to 26lbs (rear), 28lbs (front).
+Keep your tire pressure around 25lbs, slightly more in your rear tire.
 Too much tire pressure is going to cause you to bounce all over the trail.
 Modern tires can handle the lower pressure (tubeless setup is recommend to eliminate the possibility of pinch flats).

 Push down into areas where you need traction (bermmed corners, etc.) and lift up in areas that are rough.

 Keep your momentum – brake BEFORE the turn, not in the turn.
 Already have your speed set prior to entering the turn and flow out the other side of it.
-If you brake in the turn, you’ll have to power up again coming out of the turn (unnecessary waste of energy).
+If you brake in the turn, your bike will want to stand up, your traction will diminish and worst of all, you’ll have to power up again coming out of the turn.